About the SCIS

 Introduction to the Southern Centre for Inequality Studies

-The project is conceptualised around four main areas of substantive work:
+The work of the SCIS is conceptualised around four main areas:

-- To identify key areas where inequality shapes the life chances of individuals.
+- Identifying key areas where inequality shapes the life chances of individuals.

-- To understand, through a focus on the structure of the economy and society, and political, economic and cultural processes, the production, reproduction and intersection of power relations and inequality.
+- Understanding, through a focus on the structure of the economy and society, and political, economic, and cultural processes, the production, reproduction and intersection of power relations and inequality.

-- To imagine and lock in an alternative configuration of power relations that generates affirmative state action, provides greater equality of access to relevant resources and fundamentally alters the structure of power relations in society.
+- Imagining and locking in an alternative configuration of power relations that generates affirmative state action, provides greater equality of access to relevant resources, and fundamentally alters the structure of power relations in society.

-- To develop a research and policy agenda for the inclusive growth of productive forces.
+- Developing a research and policy agenda for the inclusive growth of productive forces.